bandada-infra/bandada/apps/docs/docs/tutorials/api-sdk/credential-group.md

 Send the generated URL to the users you want to invite.

-Upon clicking the generated URL, users will be redirected to the dashboard where they will have to validate their credentials based on the group credentials criteria.
+Upon clicking the generated URL, users will be redirected to the dashboard where they will need to validate their credentials based on the group credentials criteria.

 Once the user has completed and passed the criteria validation, they will be added as a member to the group.